nutchanonj/nutchanonj.github.io/pages/11_digital_ic_design/one_bit_serial_adder/one_bit_serial_adder.md

     ![Buffer](layout_buffer.png)

 The overall layout of the adder is shown below.
-It has passed the design rules check (DRC.)
+It has passed the design rules check (DRC).

 ![Overall layout](overall_layout.png)

 ## Section 5: Post-layout Testing.

-The testing of one-bit adder will use this sequence:
+The testing of the one-bit adder will use this sequence:

 ![Post-layout input sequence](postlayout_input_sequence.png)

 The reset signal is low for 5 clock cycles and then is high.
 Then, the A and B are fed to the circuit from the LSB to the MSB for 32 clock cycles.
 After that, the reset signal will be low again.
-The waveform are shown here.
+The waveforms are shown here.

 ![5 GHz Test](freq_5GHz.png)